jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-03-perfection.md

-+++
+---
+heading: "Chapters 7-9"
-title= "Part 3: Perfection"
+title: "Part 3: Perfection"
-heading= "Chapter 7-9"
-description= "The Knowers of the Tao or True Nature have minds that are active and expanded" date= 2021-09-26 image= "/covers/tao.jpg" linkb= "/research/laotzu/tao-te-ching/part-02-nothingness" linkbtext= "Nothingness" linkf= "/research/laotzu/tao-te-ching/part-04-two-forces" linkftext= "Two Forces"
+description: "The Knowers of the Tao or True Nature have minds that are active and expanded"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 8
+icon: "/icons/laotzu.png"
+author: Lao Tzu
+# date= 2021-09-28
+---

 ## Chapter 7: The Impartial Spectator